Locarno Treaties: Initiation of the treaties

+The German delegation at Locarno.
+Gustav Stresemann is fifth from the left; Hans Luther is standing slightly behind him, to his left.

 The push for the Locarno Treaties came as an indirect result of the Allies' refusal to withdraw their troops from the Cologne region and areas of the occupied Rhineland to the north of it.
 The Treaty of Versailles stipulated the withdrawal five years after the signing of the treaty if Germany had faithfully fulfilled its terms.
 An Allied inspection of Germany's military installations had found significant violations of Versailles' disarmament provisions, most notably its failure to adhere to the 100,000-man limit on its army.
 As a result, the planned withdrawal was postponed.
 On 5 January 1925, the Allies justified their decision in a note with vague references to German "breaches of the disarmament clauses of the Treaty of Versailles".

-The German delegation at Locarno.
-Gustav Stresemann is fifth from the left; Hans Luther is standing slightly behind him, to his left.

-In order to resolve the issue, German foreign minister Stresemann sent secret memorandums to Great Britain (January 1925) and France (in February) suggesting a treaty which would require all parties interested in the Rhine borders to solve their issues peacefully.
+In order to resolve the issue, German foreign minister Stresemann sent secret memorandums to the UK (January 1925) and France (in February) suggesting a treaty which would require all parties interested in the Rhine borders to solve their issues peacefully.
 Germany, he stated, was ready to guarantee the current border status and to conclude an arbitration pact with France.
 Privately, Stresemann hoped that settling border issues with France would make it possible for Germany to adjust its eastern border with Poland to Germany's advantage.

-Following Great Britain's muted expression of openness to the German proposal, France cautiously followed suit.
+Following the UK's muted expression of openness to the German proposal, France cautiously followed suit.
 It wanted Belgium to be included in the treaty and assumed that it would not go into effect until Germany joined the League of Nations.
 A French condition that particularly concerned Germany asked that the signers of the treaty on Germany's western border be guarantors of the arbitration treaties Germany would sign with Poland and Czechoslovakia.
 Germany agreed to accept France's conditions with the important reservation that it would not make guarantees about its eastern borders.
-Great Britain also did not support France on the issue.
+The United Kingdom also did not support France on the issue.
 Stresemann's diplomatic feelers faced strong opposition at home, especially regarding the renunciation of Germany's claim to Alsace–Lorraine, which was west of the Rhine.
 The objections came from Chancellor Hans Luther, Defence Secretary Otto Gessler, the political parties of the Right and the leadership of the Reichswehr.

-Following discussions in London in early September between representatives of Great Britain, France, Germany, Belgium and Italy, the parties agreed to meet in Locarno, Switzerland in October to finalize the treaty.
+Following discussions in London in early September between representatives of the UK, France, Germany, Belgium and Italy, the parties agreed to meet in Locarno, Switzerland in October to finalize the treaty.